Cost of Living in Costa Rica

 Tip: Ask locals for their favorite soda (not Google).
 The best ones have no English menu and are packed at lunchtime.

-As a legal resident, you must enroll in CAJA (CCSS), the public healthcare system.
+As a legal resident, you must enroll in CAJA (CCSS).
 Monthly fees range from $50-$150 based on income.
-Many expats combine CAJA for emergencies and routine care with private insurance ($75-$400/mo) for faster access to specialists and premium hospitals like CIMA and Clínica Bíblica.
+Many expats combine CAJA with private insurance ($75-$300/mo) for faster access to specialists.
+The IVM reform gradually increases contributions through 2035, but the impact on individual expat fees remains minimal for 2026.

 Tip: Don't skip CAJA even if you have private insurance.
 CAJA covers catastrophic events and pre-existing conditions that private insurers may exclude.

-Sources: CCSS.sa.cr contribution schedules and IVM reform 2026; BDO Costa Rica — Ajuste en cuotas obrero-patronales CCSS (December 2025); CMS Medicare Parts A & B premiums and deductibles 2026 ($202.90/mo Part B); International Insurance / ExpatInsurance.com private health plan quotes for Costa Rica (April 2026); CRIE.cr residency requirements guide (January 2026); Costa Rica Immigration complete 2026 guide.
+Sources: CCSS.sa.cr contribution schedules and IVM reform 2026; BDO Costa Rica.
+Ajuste en cuotas obrero-patronales CCSS (December 2025); CMS Medicare Parts A & B premiums 2026 ($202.90/mo Part B); International Insurance/ExpatInsurance.com private health plan quotes for Costa Rica (April 2026); CRIE.cr residency requirements guide (January 2026).